Stripe Billing Integration

 Enriching your subscription profile

-Once Stripe is connected, you can leverage Brightback's enrichment feature to reduce the engineering time and effort needed to install the Brightback.js snippet.
-With the integration enabled, Brightback will use the StripeID to lookup and key subscriber data in Stripe (such as first purchase date or billing frequency), and sync it back into Brightback to map to Brightback fields using Field Mappings located under 'Settings' (read below).
+Once Stripe is connected, you can leverage Chargebee Retention's enrichment feature to reduce the engineering time and effort needed to install the Chargebee Retention.js snippet.
+With the integration enabled, Chargebee Retention will use the StripeID to lookup and key subscriber data in Stripe (such as first purchase date or billing frequency), and sync it back into Chargebee Retention to map to Chargebee Retention fields using Field Mappings located under 'Settings' (read below).

-Note: If you do not send a valid subscription id or have a valid connection to Stripe, Brightback will not be able to pull subscription information at load time.
-In this case, your subscriber would be routed to your control or default cancel experience, and any dynamic field data used for personalization will default to the fallback variables.
+If you do not send a valid subscription id or have a valid connection to Stripe, Chargebee Retention will not be able to pull subscription information at load time.
+In this case, your subscriber would be routed to your control or default cancel experience, and any dynamic field data used for personalization will default to the fallback variables._

-Before you can successfully map Stripe data into Brightback, you must first ensure that you are capturing the Stripe sub id via the Brightback.js, and have mapped this field to the Subscription ID in the field mappings page.
+Before you can successfully map Stripe data into Chargebee Retention, you must first ensure that you are capturing the Stripe sub id via the Chargebee Retention.js, and have mapped this field to the Subscription ID in the field mappings page.

 Go ahead and map as many fields as you would like.
 Mapped fields can be used to personalize the cancel page, target the cancel experience/offers, and in reporting via the customer's page.